Projects and Environments

 Scoped configuration

-Environment groups are a helpful way to share environment variables and/or secret files across multiple Render services in your team.
+Environment groups are a helpful way to share environment variables and/or secret files across multiple services in your workspace.

-You can optionally scope an environment group to a single environment in your project.
-This helps you share common configuration across multiple services in that environment, while also ensuring that services in other environments can’t use that environment group.
+You can optionally scope an environment group to a single project environment.
+This helps you share configuration across multiple services in that environment, while also ensuring that services in other environments can’t use that environment group.

-Move an environment group into an project environment from the group’s info page by clicking Manage > Move group:
+Move an environment group into a project environment from the group’s info page by clicking Manage > Move group:

-After you move your environment group, it appears on the project’s overview page:
+After you move your environment group, it appears on the corresponding project’s overview page:

 Protected environments

-Team members with the Admin role can designate any project environment as protected.
-This prevents non-Admin members from performing the following potentially destructive actions:
+Workspace members with the Admin role can designate any project environment as protected.
+This restricts non-Admin members from performing potentially destructive actions (listed below).

 Steps to configure